ualbertalib/avalon_vagrant/README.md

 ### Install the app via ansible, e.g. for avdev01-local

-1. checkout the 'ansible-config' repository, and set the vault password in ~/.vault (ask a staff member for the password, and assistance checking out the private repository).
+1. checkout the 'ansible-config' repository (branch 'cwant/avalon-test-suite-for-distribution' for now, the master branch will be updated when things are better tested), and set the vault password in ~/.vault (ask a staff member for the password, and assistance checking out the code from the UNIX team's private git repository).
 2. Set the names in the inventory-dev files all to avdev01-local, and any FQDN related names to avdev01-local.library.ualberta.ca
 3. Point avdev01-local to the "private_network" address in the